Shujun-He/Nucleic-Transformer/README.md

   <img src="https://github.com/Shujun-He/Nucleic-Transformer/blob/master/graphics/overview.PNG"/>
 </p>

+I also made a web app to use the models.
+Check it out at https://github.com/Shujun-He/Nucleic-Transformer-WebApp

 ## Requirements
 I included a file (environment.yml) to recreate the exact environment I used.
 Since I also use this environment for computer vision tasks, it includes some other packages as well.